It'll End in Tears: Side two

-Side two opens with a cover of Roy Harper's 1970 song "Another Day" and is also sung by Fraser.
-The original was described by the critic Peter Beaumont as a "story of a recollected affair in the domestic setting of his past lover's home...prefiguring the idea that whatever happens the time for second chances has long past; that there can be no magic in this encounter."
-Guthrie was against the song's inclusion as he viewed it as progressive rock sung by a "earnest bearded men".
+Side two opens with a cover of Roy Harper's 1970 song "Another Day", sung by Fraser.
+The original was described by the critic Peter Beaumont as a "story of a recollected affair in the domestic setting of his past lover's home [...] prefiguring the idea that whatever happens, the time for second chances has long passed."
+Guthrie was against the song's inclusion, as he viewed it as progressive rock sung by "earnest bearded men".
 While the cover led to renewed interest in Harper's career, both critics and Harper himself agree that Fraser's vocals elevate the original.
-Howweve, Watts-Russel was unhappy with the outcome of the track, and considered editing out some of what he described as Fraser's "Kate Bush-isms"; at the time of recording she was transitioning from her early gothic vocal style to the emotive and expansive vocals for which she is best known, and so was experimenting.
+However, Watts-Russell was unhappy with the outcome of the track and considered editing out some of what he described as Fraser's "Kate Bush-isms"; at the time of recording, she was transitioning from her early gothic vocal style towards the emotive and expansive vocals for which she is best known, and so may have been experimenting ith her vocal range.